dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```

 The `groups` element is optional.
+If not used, it should be omitted.
 It is currently not recommended using it.

 ### Users